 - disclosing information

 - or even having a chat.

 It is fine to ask someone once if they would like to do something.
-For example, "Would you like a hug?".
-If they refuse, continuing to ask is pestering them and counts as harassment.
+For example, “Would you like a hug?”.
+If they refuse, continuing to ask is pestering them and will be viewed as harassment.
 If someone asks you to leave them alone, do so.

-In public, "no", "stop", "don't do that" or similar words will be taken at face value by the BiCon organisers and volunteers regardless of context.
+In public, “no”, “stop”, “don’t do that” or similar words and phrases will be taken at face value by the BiCon organisers and volunteers regardless of context.